 Don’t buy a Point-and-Shoot camera

-A Point and Shoot camera is the cheapest camera that you will find online or at a store.
+A Point and Shoot camera is the cheapest camera that you will find.
 In the chart above, the red camera in this example is a Point and Shoot style camera.
 It is very easy to use (hence the name Point and Shoot) but it has a small sensor size meaning it takes photos with low quality and little detail.
 If you notice, the Point and Shoot camera sensor size is not that different than a smartphone sensor.
 That means that your smartphone can take about the same quality photos as a Point and Shoot style camera.

 Look for an APS-C sensor

 This is the type of camera that I use as well.
 My Sony a5100 cost me $450 and it is very small and light-weight, yet it’s packed with many features similar to the professional cameras.
 Because this camera is very light, it makes it very easy to travel with whether I am heading on a backpacking trip or traveling across the globe.
-I bring it everywhere with me, even kayaking or paddle boarding!
-I have been using this camera for over a year now and I absolutely love it!
+I bring it everywhere with me, even kayaking or paddle boarding.
+I have been using this camera for a couple of years now and I absolutely love it.
 Other great features are the flip screen for taking selfies and wifi connection for instantly sending photos to my phone, letting me upload my photos to social media in seconds.

 Skip the full-frame cameras